pulp/pulp_installer/roles/pulp_common/README.md

   subscription-manager/katello.
   Also accepts a single string or empty string.
   Only affects RHEL7 (RHEL8 no longer has an optional repo.)
+* `pulp_certs_dir`: Path where to generate or drop the TLS certificates & keys for authentication tokens.
+Not used directly by pulp_common, but by roles that depend on it.
+Defaults to '{{ pulp_config_dir }}/certs' .

 Role Variables if installing from RPMs
 --------------------------------------